akka/akka-persistence-cassandra/EventsByTag.md

 The above scanning only looks in the current time bucket.
 For persistenceIds that aren't found in this initial scan because they don't have any events in the current time bucket then the expected tag pid sequence number is not known.
-In this case the eventsByTag query looks for the new-persistence-id-scan-timeout.
-This adds a delay each time a new persistenceId is found by an offset query.
+In this case the eventsByTag query looks for the `new-persistence-id-scan-timeout`.
+This adds a delay each time a new persistenceId is found by an offset query when the first event doesn't have a sequenceNr of `1`.
 If this is an issue it can be set to 0s.
 If events are found out of order due to this the stage will fail.

+### Delayed events and out of sync clocks

+Events for a tag are globally ordered using a TimeUUID.
+However events for the same tag but for a difference persistenceIds can come from different nodes in a cluster meaning that events enter Cassandra out of TimeUUID order.

+If a live eventsByTag query is currently running it can see newer events before the older delayed events.
+For that reason an `eventual-consistency-delay` is used to keep eventsByTag a configurable amount of time in the past to give a time for events from all nodes to settle to their final order.

+Setting this to a small value can lead to:
+* Receiving events out of TimeUUID (offset) order for different persistenceIds, meaning if the offset is saved for restart/resume then delayed events can be missed on restart
+* Increased likelihood of receiving events for the same persistenceId out of order.
+This is detected but the stream is temporarily paused to search for the missing events which is less efficient then reading them initially in order.
+* Missing events the first events for new persistenceIds.
+Unless the events are two timebuckets ago (very delayed) they will be found during a missing search but it is very inefficient to look for them.

 ## Implementation